Mapepire-IBMi/mapepire-python/README.md

 ## 4. Using PEP 249 Implementation

 PEP 249 is the Python Database API Specification v2.0.
 The `mapepire-python` client provides a PEP 249 implementation that allows you to use the `Connection` and `Cursor` objects to interact with the Mapepire server.
-The same `DaemonServer` object is used by the PEP 249 implementation to connect to the server.
+Like the examples above, we can pass the `mapepire.ini` file to the `connect` function to create a connection to the server:

 ```python
 from mapepire_python import connect